-For LED lights, the most widely used measure of intensity is PAR.
+For LED lights, the most widely used measure of intensity is PAR (technically, it is PPFD and not PAR, but most still refer to it as PAR).
 It stands for Photosynthetically Active Radiation and is used to measure the amount of light in the wavelengths that plants use for photosynthesis.
 Some brands will list the lumen output, but that isn’t all that useful for grow lights.

 Some brands give PAR readings for their indoor plant lights; others do not.
 Those that do often only give one value, which doesn’t really tell you much about its effectiveness for vegetative growing, much less blooming.

 That value was taken dead center beneath the light.
 A large value here means you have a powerful light in the middle of the coverage area, but it tells you nothing about the strength of the light around the edges.